School Committee - February 08, 2024

 Thanks, Dr. Botello.

-And I just wondered if you would comment on the impact of some of the revolving funds and fees that are associated with some of the items in this presentation.
+Um, I'm wondering about, uh, the future conversations regarding fees associated with, cause that's a fee based program where we have a revolving fund.
+And I just wondered if you would comment on the impact of some of the revolving funds and fees that are associated with some of the items, um, in this presentation.

 And thanks.

-And so we can look at potentially increasing that.
+Um, um, but, um, you know, and so we can look at potentially increasing that.

-All right, thanks, Sean.
+All right.
+Thanks, Sean.

+Sean, we can't hear you yet.
 It does show it's unmuted, but.

 Can you hear me?

-We can hear you now.
+You can hear me now.

 Can you hear me now?
+All right, cool.

-So I had a specific question, two specific questions.
+Um, so I had a specific question, two specific questions.

-One, what proportion of direct service versus admin will be for the projected EL coordinator?
+One, um, what proportion of, uh, direct service versus admin, um, will be for the projected EL coordinator?
+Um, I would say about 50-50.

 So it's not necessarily direct service to kids, but it wouldn't be, you know, just administrative work.

-It would be more, you know, a lot of it would be hands-on work with teachers and then some administrative work.
+It would be more, um, you know, a lot of it would be hands-on work with teachers and then some administrative work.
+Is that a, is that a union position or a personal service?

 I know now is not the time, but I think that there is maybe a missed opportunity that we have there for additional sources of revenue.